Ushrio/Dotfiles/README.md

-# Ubuntu-Config
+# Dotfiles
-Configuration for Ubuntu.
+Configuration for Linux systems using Xorg.
+Should work with Sway on Wayland with minimal configuration.

 ## Programs Used
 * WM: [i3-Gaps](https://github.com/Airblader/i3)